Ekitji/siem/README.md

 Otherwise:
 The descriptor is computed from built-in defaults hardcoded in Windows.

-Inside that key, you’ll find a value named Security showing Binary format of the SDDL for the service where you can look for to find misconfigured ACL for the service it self.Log them with a well configured Sysmon.
+Inside that key, you’ll find a value named Security showing Binary format of the SDDL for the service where you can look for to find misconfigured ACL for the service it self.
+Log them with a well configured Sysmon.